OctopusDeploy/docs/docs/octopus-rest-api/examples/variables/add-library-set-to-project.md

 ---
-title: Add libarary set to a project
+title: Add library set to a project
 description: An example script that adds a library variable set to a project.

 ---